guptakhil/research-papers/marl/Independent_Cooperative_Agents.md

 - Hunter agents seek to capture randomly moving prey agents in a 10*10 grid world.<br>
 - On each time step, agents have four options to choose from i.e. move up, down, right or left.<br>
 - More than one agent can occupy the same cell.<br>
-- Reward for catching prey is +1.
+- Reward for catching the prey is +1.
 And, reward for a move without catching the prey is -0.1.

+##### Evaluation Strategy
-Each hunter’s sensation is represented by (x, y) where (x, y) is the relative distance of the closest prey to the hunter according to its x(y) axis.<br><br>
+* Each hunter’s sensation is represented by (x, y) where (x, y) is the relative distance of the closest prey to the hunter according to its x(y) axis.<br>
-Each run consists of a sequence of trials.
-Each trial ended when the first prey was captured.
-Each run was given a sufficient number of trials until the decision policies of hunters converged, i.e. the performance of hunters stabilized.<br><br>
+* Each run consists of a sequence of trials.
+    * Each trial ended when the first prey was captured.
+    * Each run was given a sufficient number of trials until the decision policies of hunters converged, i.e. the performance of hunters stabilized.<br>
-After convergence, the average number of time steps per trial where actions were selected by the highest Q value, over at least 1000 trials.
-Results averaged over at least 5 runs.
+* After convergence, the average number of time steps per trial where actions were selected by the highest Q value, over at least 1000 trials.
+    * Results averaged over at least 5 runs.

 #### Case Study 1 - <i>Sharing Sensation</i>